PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-13 10:11:26
+Last updated: 2024-04-13 10:12:34
-Random Quote: If you love something, you can never let it go.
-Not even for a second.
-Or it's gone forever. - Ted Mosby
+Random Quote: If the cancer doesn't get him, it'll be the cops or a bullet to the head. - Mike Ehrmantraut